 In 2009, the Company was informed that ownership of the High Falls brewery located in Rochester, New York (the "Rochester Brewery") changed and that the new owners would not assume the Company's existing contract for brewing services at the Rochester Brewery.
-Brewing of the Company's products at the Rochester Brewery ceased in April 2009.
-In February 2010, the Company filed a Demand for Arbitration with the American Arbitration Association (the "arbitration"), which, as amended, asserted a breach of contract claim against the previous owner of the Rochester Brewery.
+Brewing of the Company's products at the Rochester Brewery subsequently ceased in April 2009.
+In February 2010, the Company filed a Demand for Arbitration with the American Arbitration Association (the "arbitration") which, as amended, asserted a breach of contract claim against the previous owner of the Rochester Brewery.
 In March 2010, the new and previous owners of the Rochester Brewery filed a complaint in federal court seeking a declaratory judgment and injunction to require certain of the Company's claims to proceed in court, rather than in the arbitration.
 In April 2010, the Company filed an answer to that complaint and asserted certain counterclaims, including a claim against the new owners of the Rochester Brewery for interference with contract.
 The court denied the new and previous owners' motion for a preliminary injunction in June 2010.
 A hearing in the arbitration was held in October 2010.
-In January 2011, the arbitrator issued an award of approximately \$1.3 million in damages and expenses to be paid by High Falls Brewery Company, LLC, although the likelihood of collection of such award is in doubt.
-A hearing in the federal court action is scheduled for April 2011.
-No prediction of the likely ultimate outcome of these proceedings can be made at this time.
+In January 2011, the arbitrator issued an award of approximately \$1.3 million in damages and expenses to be paid by High Falls Brewery Company, LLC to the Company, although the likelihood of collection of such award is in doubt.
+The federal court action is still in the pre-trial phase.